openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 WHERE code IS NOT NULL;
 ```

 We can show the list of tables using `.tables`.
-In addition to being lightweight, the table is optimized for SQL queries.
+In addition to being lightweight, the table is highly optimized for SQL queries.

-Once the table is created, we can start querying the data to find out which languages are most predominant.
+We can start querying the data to find out which languages are most predominant.

 ```sql
 SELECT lang, count() AS count